Cisco-Talos/clamav/docs/UserManual/Usage/SignatureManagement.md

 <!-- /TOC -->

+---

 ## freshclam

+---

 The tool `freshclam` is used to download and update ClamAV’s official virus signature databases.
-While easy to use in its base configuration, `freshclam` does require a working `freshclam.conf` configuration file to run (the location of which can be passed in via command line if the default search location does not fit your needs).
+While easy to use in its base configuration, `freshclam` does require a working [`freshclam.conf` configuration file](Configuration.md#freshclam) to run (the location of which can be passed in via command line if the default search location does not fit your needs).

 Once you have a valid configuration file, you can invoke freshclam with the following command: